ericbigpanda/docs.bigpanda.io/_integrations/api-python.md

 draft: false
 ---

-#### Install the BigPanda Python module
+#### Install the BigPanda Python Module
-Run:
+Run the following command:

     pip install bigpanda

-For more detailed information, refer to the module documentation (`help(bigpanda)`)
+For more detailed information, refer to the module documentation by running `help(bigpanda)`.

 <!-- section-separator -->

-#### Create and send a new alert object
+#### Create and Send a New Alert Object
-Create a new alert objects decribing the status of a host, application, service etc. You can also give an optional specific check on that host, application or service.
+Create a new alert object that decribes the status of a host, application, service, or other monitored object.
+You have the option to include the specific check on that host, application, or service.

     import bigpanda